gitter-badger/centos7_simple_kickstart/README.md

 <li>We currently lack the Ansible VM role and Ansible configuration.
 That is our next step in this excersize at some point.</li>

+<li>I renice this script to avoid blocking any work you are doing.
+This means if your laptop is under a heavy load, this kickstart build process may go very slow by design.</li>

 <li>Since we are not using Vagrant, you would have to script startup/shutdown yourself.<br /><br />
+<b>Examples:</b><br /><br />
 <code>PATH=${PATH}:/Applications/VirtualBox.app/Contents/MacOS;export PATH</code><br /><br />
 Clean / Graceful Power Off:<br />
 <code>VBoxManage controlvm c7_small_1 acpipowerbutton</code><br /><br />